Illinois primary voting gets underway: 5 things to watch in the elections

 On the Democrats’ side, the race is more crowded – but it includes former Illinois Gov. Pat Quinn.

-A Harold versus Quinn matchup in the general election could make it “an unusually newsworthy and interesting race,” even on the national level, Gaines said.
+A Harold vs. Quinn matchup in the general election could make it “an unusually newsworthy and interesting race,” even on the national level, Gaines said.

-But in order for that matchup to happen, Quinn must beat out seven other Democrats: state Sen. Kwame Raoul, state Rep. Scott Drury, Highland Park Mayor Nancy Rotering, former Civilian Office of Police Accountability administrator Sharon Fairley, former Illinois State Board of Education chairman Jesse Ruiz, MSNBC legal contributor Renato Mariotti and Aaron Goldstein, a member of ex-Gov. Rod Blagojevich's defense team.
+But in order for that contest to happen, Quinn must beat out seven other Democrats: state Sen. Kwame Raoul, state Rep. Scott Drury, Highland Park Mayor Nancy Rotering, former Civilian Office of Police Accountability administrator Sharon Fairley, former Illinois State Board of Education chairman Jesse Ruiz, MSNBC legal contributor Renato Mariotti and Aaron Goldstein, a member of ex-Gov. Rod Blagojevich's defense team.

 The Associated Press contributed to this report.